 Additionally, all graduate students:

-- majority waiver of tuition (you are still required to pay about $1,500 each semester for remaining tuition costs and several university fees).
+- majority waiver of tuition (full-time GAs are still required to pay about $1,500 each semester for remaining tuition costs and several university fees).
 Please follow this link for more information.

 - stipend (amount is determined by your hiring department) deposited electronically and directly through the Office of Payroll and Employee Benefits on a biweekly basis (also during holidays and breaks)